How do I size my computer for recording?

 Does the video card matter for recording audio?

-Like anything performance, in particular, rendering times will vary depending on the capacity of the video card.
+Like anything, performance, in particular, rendering times, will vary depending on the capacity of the video card.
 The more basic cards are where you’re going to feel the pain if you will.
-This meaning it’s going to be slower on that base video card.
-So as you move up the chain you’re basically taking rendering times and of course towards the end the number of monitors.
-You know up to potentially six monitors you can control with just a single card.
-So that’s it for video cards that’s all it’s doing for you it’s doing nothing for audio.
+This means it’s going to be slower on that base video card.
+So as you move up the chain, you’re basically taking rendering times and, of course, towards the end, the number of monitors.
+You know, up to potentially six monitors you can control with just a single card.
+So that’s it for video cards.
+That’s all it’s done for you, it’s doing nothing for audio.